OfficeChromatography/TLC-MS_manager/README.md

 ```

-## Alternatively, manual Installation on NUC with Ubuntu 18.04.5 LTS installed, using the installation script
+## Alternatively, manual installation of TLC-MS_manager on NUC with Ubuntu 18.04.5 LTS installed, using the installation script

 First install the git library: